 - Credit card payments come with high transaction fees and chargeback losses

 - Running out of popular items and overstocking unpopular ones results in lost sales and waste

 Consider the problem of return fraud and abuse.
-It costs retailers $15.9 billion per year, according to the National Retail Federation.
+It costs retailers $777,877 per $1 billion in sales, according to the National Retail Federation’s 2018 Organized Retail Crime Survey.
 Types of return fraud include returns of stolen merchandise, employee return fraud, returns of used merchandise (e.g., “wardrobing” or “renting” clothes), returns made by organized retail crime groups, and returns using fake receipts.
 Bur retailers want to have convenient return policies to encourage consumers to shop with them.